Uncovering the Truth About Anxiety in Children: Causes, Symptoms, and Treatment-đź’ś

 Despite the many benefits of therapy, it may not always be enough for severe anxiety in children.
 In such cases, doctors often recommend medication as part of a child's treatment.

-Selective serotonin reuptake inhibitors (SSRIs) like Fluoxetine (Prozac) and Sertraline (Zoloft), or serotonin-norepinephrine reuptake inhibitors (SNRIs) such as Duloxetine (Cymbalta), are common choices that can help
+Selective serotonin reuptake inhibitors (SSRIs) like Fluoxetine (Prozac) and Sertraline (Zoloft) are common prescriptions.
+Serotonin-norepinephrine reuptake inhibitors (SNRIs) such as Duloxetine (Cymbalta), are other options that can help

 balance brain chemicals and reduce anxiety symptoms.